molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 Another common task is to simulate form field input.
-We have used the [`setFieldValue` helper](#filling-out-forms) for this purpose.
+So far, we have used the [`setFieldValue` helper](#filling-out-forms) for this purpose.

 Spectator has an equivalent method named `spectator.typeInElement`.
 It is used by the [SearchFormComponent test](https://github.com/9elements/angular-flickr-search/blob/master/src/app/components/search-form/search-form.component.spectator.spec.ts):